alegrigoriev/AlegrDiff/ReadMe.txt

 Maybe different color for selected accepted/declined add option to keep the caret on one line during F3 and F7
+3. Can you lower task priority when scanning files - the computer stalls!

 V1.5:
 Need a hot-key to select current changed block